-If you’re cooking a holiday turkey, you MUST have keto Stuffing!
+If you’re cooking a holiday turkey, you MUST have keto Sausage Stuffing!
 This easy keto stuffing recipe is a tried-and-true favorite.
 It’s simple to make, it’s loaded with flavor, and I tell you, the leftovers taste even BETTER than the original!

-This keto stuffing recipe – no bread – is a tasty choice that can be stuffed inside the bird, or cooked on the side and served as a side dish.
+This keto sausage stuffing recipe – with no bread – is a tasty choice that can be stuffed inside the bird, or cooked on the side and served as a side dish.
 You can also make it ahead of time, making it a real time-saver on feast day.

 Ready to make keto Stuffing?
 Read on!